Founder & Lead Editor

 Quality and Durability

-Durability is where the Ralph Sampson Lo really shines, especially considering its price point.
-We are seeing reports of users wearing these constantly for a full year with both the leather and the sole staying "very strong".
-That is rare.
-Usually, the sole is the first thing to go on affordable sneakers, but that "Contact rubber" seems to be the real deal.
+Durability is where the Ralph Sampson Lo really shines, especially for the price.
+There are reports of people wearing these constantly for a full year with both the leather and the sole staying “very strong.”
+That's rare.
+On affordable sneakers, the sole is usually the first thing to go, but that "Contact rubber" seems to hold up.

-The praise percentage for durability is incredibly high—I’d estimate over 90% based on the glowing reviews.
-The leather holds up well to abuse and is easy to clean; one user even mentioned hand-washing them twice with zero issues.
+The praise percentage for durability is incredibly high.
+The leather holds up well to abuse and cleans easily.
+One user even mentioned hand-washing them twice with zero issues.

-However, no shoe is perfect.
-The main "quality" complaint isn't about things falling apart, but rather about the firmness of the ride.
-As I mentioned, that durable rubber sole can feel a bit unforgiving if you’re used to maximalist cushioning.
-Also, keep in mind that this is a leather and textile shoe—it is not water-resistant.
-If you get caught in a downpour, that suede is going to suffer, so maybe check the forecast before you head out.
+No shoe is perfect, though.
+The main “quality” complaint isn't things falling apart; it's the firmness of the ride.
+That durable rubber sole can feel unforgiving if you're used to maximalist cushioning.
+Also keep in mind this is a leather-and-textile shoe, and it is not water-resistant.
+If you get caught in a downpour, that suede is going to suffer.

 "Stayed very strong." — Long-term user after one year of wear